 My Dog Can Hold It All Day…

-Dog NEED to pee often
+Dogs NEED to pee often

-According to Dr. Kristy Conn (She’s featured on Veterinary Medicine and on Cesar Milan’s website): How often you dog needs to urinate “will vary due to factors such as age, sex, body size and overall health.”
+According to Dr. Kristy Conn (She’s featured on Veterinary Medicine magazine and on Cesar Milan’s website): How often you dog needs to urinate “will vary due to factors such as age, sex, body size and overall health.”
 She states, “Ideally, adult dogs should be allowed outside to relieve themselves 3-5 times a day.
 Typically, smaller breeds and younger dogs will need to urinate more frequently than larger breeds and older dogs.”
-She also said, “be aware that holding urine for prolonged periods of time has been linked with increased incidence of urinary tract infections and urinary stones.
-It has also been suggested that it may predispose to certain urinary cancers due to prolonged contact between carcinogens in the urine and the cells of the urinary tract.
-Read “How Often Should My Dog Urinate?”

 I got a little more depth in my investigation (some people would say this is my ‘dork’ side coming out) and here’s what I found:

 According to Wendy C. Brooks, DVM, DABVP in The Pet Health Library, “holding urine may predispose the dog to transitional cell carcinoma.”
-She goes on to say that “more than half (up to 70%) of bladder tumors developed by pets are transitional cell carcinomas”.
+She goes on to say that more than half (up to 70%) of bladder tumors developed by pets are transitional cell carcinomas.
 The specific causes are not known, but are higher in females, and equated to less urine marking; possibly storing urinary toxins longer.

-And, according to PET MD, “Senior pets are more prone to urinary tract infections, which may be the result of holding urine longer”
+And, according to PET MD, “Senior pets are more prone to urinary tract infections, which may be the result of holding urine longer

 And, for those of you who can actually understand this: